kaggle3/nyc_taxi_challenge_kaggle/README.md

 # nyc_taxi_challenge

 This is a repository of our participation in New york City Taxi Trip Duration challenge on Kaggle (07/20/2017 - 09/15/2017).
-This was the first time we paerticipated on Kaggle.
+This was the first time we participated on any Kaggle competition.
 Our standing : 227 / 1257 (Top 23%)

 You can get data to start with from